 SEAC highlights that the presented cost estimates cannot be regarded as precise figures, because the data to underpin the cost assessment are limited and significant uncertainties to assess the economic impact of the proposal remain.
 Therefore, the cost figures rather illustrate the range of costs that may result from the proposed restriction.

-SEAC notes that, as reported by the Dossier Submitter, for some product groups, e.g. leave-on cosmetic products, the costs to substitute microplastics are significantly higher than for the other sectors.
+SEAC notes that, as reported by the Dossier Submitter, for cosmetics, in particular for leave-on cosmetic products, the costs to substitute microplastics are significantly higher than for the other sectors.

 In addition, for some functions of microplastics, i.e. for encapsulation, substitution seems to be significantly more complex and costly to be achieved, because alternatives still need to be developed.
+For these uses, the costs resulting from the proposed restriction ultimately depend on the availability of alternatives before the end of the transition period.

 For synthetic infill material the implementation of technical measures to reduce releases is likely to entail significantly lower costs than the substitution of microplastics.

-SEAC agrees that the costs incurred by sectors derogated from a ban of microplastics to provide ‘instructions for use and disposal’ and reporting will be moderate, in particular as not all actors of the supply-chain will be affected, the extent of information required is limited and the transition periods give actors sufficient time to smoothly implement the requirements.
+SEAC agrees that the costs incurred by sectors derogated from a ban of microplastics to provide ‘instructions for use and disposal’ is likely to be moderate, in particular as cost-effective communication tools are available, the extent of information required is limited and the transition period give actors sufficient time to smoothly implement the requirements.

+For the reporting, the total costs of reporting could be substantial as the number of companies affected is likely to be large.
+SEAC considers that there are different options to reduce the costs of the requirement, e.g. by excluding certain actors (small or micro-sized companies) from the requirement or by setting a threshold for microplastics volumes used or released to be reported.
+However, these options might compromise the value of information obtained and hence its usefulness for future risk management (see discussion on proportionality).

 Key elements underpinning the SEAC conclusion(s):